 The legal system reflects the influence of successive occupancy of the island by foreign nations.

 During the 22 years of Haitian occupation (1822 - 1844), the French legal system was imposed on the island, based on the Napoleonic Codes of 1804 -1810.
-After declaring its independence in 1844, under the Organic Law of the Tribunals of 1845 (Ley Orgánica de los Tribunales) a mixed judicial organization was applied by the Dominican Republic.
+After declaring its independence in 1844, under the Organic Law of the Tribunals of 1845 (Ley Orgánica de los Tribunales) a mixed judicial system was applied by the Dominican Republic.
 The French Codes of 1815 were adopted as the codes of the Dominican Republic, in their original language, with the modifications set forth by the Constitution, and the Spanish system of courts established during the colonial era were maintained.

 The French codification remained in effect until Spanish translations of the five French codes were promulgated in 1884.
-These translated codes, with little adjustment to local needs, remained as the law of the Dominican Republic for more than one hundred and fifty years.
+These translated codes, with little adjustment to local needs, remained as the law of the Dominican Republic for more than 150 years.
 The principal codes – the Penal Code, the Code of Criminal Procedure, the Civil Code, the Code of Civil Procedure, and the Commercial Code – were published in the Judicial Bulletin (Boletín Judicial) of the Supreme Court of Justice instead of the Official Gazette.

 During the United States’ military intervention (1916 - 1924), the legal system was disrupted, and the U.S. Military Government ruled the country by martial law through Executive Orders (Ordenes Ejecutivas).
 Eight hundred and twenty-one (821) Executive Orders were enacted, touching on virtually all aspects of governmental administration.
 One of the most notable executive orders enacted was Executive Order No. 511, July 1, 1920, on Real Property by which the Torrens system of land registration was adopted as the land titling system of the Dominican Republic.
-It was modeled after the Philippines and Australian Torrens system, and remains in effect today.
+It was modeled after the Philippines and Australian Torrens system and remains in effect today.

 From 1991 to 2005, major legislative and judicial reforms started taking place to adapt the legal and economic framework of the country to a global and regional integration.
 Legislative reforms included updating laws related to the development of critical economic and social sectors focusing on finance, investment and trade, environment, tax and customs, labor and social security.

-ADR mechanisms were introduced as an alternative method of settling disputes; the National Judiciary School (Escuela Nacional de la Judicatura), the National School for Public Prosecutors (Escuela Nacional de Ministerio Público), and the Public Defender’s Office (Oficina Nacional de la Defensa Pública) were established.
+ADR mechanisms were introduced as an alternative method of settling disputes; the National Judiciary School (Escuela Nacional de la Judicatura), the National School for Public Prosecutors (Escuela Nacional del Ministerio Público), and the Public Defender’s Office (Oficina Nacional de la Defensa Pública) were established.

 Justice is administered by the Supreme Court of Justice and the other tribunals established by the Constitution or the laws.
 The court system consists of the Constitutional Court, the Supreme Court of Justice, the Courts of Appeal, Courts of First Instance, and the Justices of the Peace.
 At the time, the Torrens title system for the registry of property rights was adopted in the Dominican Republic (Executive Order No. 511, 1920), a separate system of Land Courts as a specialized jurisdiction within the legal framework was established.
-Other subject matter jurisdiction courts include the Courts for Children and Adolescents (Cortes de Niños, Niñas y Adolescentes), Labor Courts, and the Administrative Contentious Court (Tribunal Superior Administrativo).
+Other subject matter jurisdiction courts include the Courts for Children and Adolescents (Cortes de Niños, Niñas y Adolescentes), Labor Courts, and the Administrative and Tax Court (Tribunal Superior Administrativo).

-2.2.2.
 Supreme Court of Justice

-The Supreme Court of Justice (Suprema Corte de Justicia) is composed of not less than 16 Magistrates elected by The National Council of the Judiciary pursuant to Law No. 138-11 of June 21, 2011, for a seven-year term and can be reelected for another term.
+The Supreme Court of Justice (Suprema Corte de Justicia) is composed of no less than 16 Magistrates elected by the National Council of the Judiciary pursuant to Law No. 138-11 of June 21, 2011, for a seven-year term and can be reelected for another term.
 The Council selects one Magistrate to serve as President of the Court, and designates a first and second substitute to replace the President of the Supreme Court of Justice in case of absence or incapacity.

 The Supreme Court has original jurisdiction over any cause of action brought against the President, the Vice President, or other public officials, as designated in the Constitution.
 It hears appeals on Cassation and ordinary appeals from matters arising in the Courts of Appeals.

 Courts of Appeal

-2.2.4.
 Courts of First Instance

 The Courts of First Instance are divided into: (a) Courts of First Instance with complete plenitude of jurisdiction, which hear all matters; (b) ordinary courts of first instance, which are divided into chambers as required to hear criminal, and civil and commercial matters; and (c) specialized courts of first instance.
-Specialized courts of first instance include, Courts for Minors and Adolescents; Labor Courts; Land Courts of Original Jurisdiction; Judges for the Execution of Sentences (Jueces de Ejecución de la Pena); Courts of Control of Adolescent Sanctions (Tribunal de Control de Sanciones de la Persona Adolescente), and the Courts of Instruction (Juzgados de Instrucción), which have jurisdiction to resolve issues during the preparatory proceedings, conduct preliminary hearings, and deliver judgment under the rules of summary proceedings.
+Specialized courts of first instance include, Courts for Minors and Adolescents; Labor Courts; Land Courts of Original Jurisdiction; Judges for the Execution of Sentences (Jueces de Ejecución de la Pena); Courts of Control of Adolescent Sanctions (Tribunal de Control de Sanciones de la Persona Adolescente), and the Courts of Instruction (Juzgados de Instrucción), which have jurisdiction to resolve issues on criminal matters during preparatory proceedings, conduct preliminary hearings, and deliver judgment under the rules of summary proceedings.

 Justices of the Peace

-The Court for Minors and Adolescents (Tribunal de Niños, Niñas y Adolescentes) addresses both civil and criminal matters, particularly issues pertaining to paternity, guardianship, visitation rights, alimony and adoption.
+The Court for Minors and Adolescents (Tribunal de Niños, Niñas y Adolescentes) addresses both civil and criminal matters, particularly issues pertaining to paternity, guardianship, visitation rights, alimony, and adoption.

 The Labor Courts (Cortes de Trabajo) were created by the Labor Code to resolve conflicts between workers and employers.
 There are fourteen (14) Labor Courts of First Instance and six (6) Labor Courts of Appeal.

 The Land Courts are concerned exclusively with procedures relating to clearing title to property, registering real property, and resolving other questions relating to real property.
-The Land Courts include four land courts of appeal (Tribunales Superiores de Tierras), which hear in second instance of all appeals filed against the decisions of the courts of original jurisdictions; and thirty-one (31) Land Courts of Original Jurisdictional (Tribunales de Tierras de Jurisdicción Original), they hear in first instance all actions on real property and territorial boundaries.
+The Land Courts include four land courts of appeal (Tribunales Superiores de Tierras), which hear in second instance all appeals from decisions of the courts of original jurisdictions; and twenty-five (25) Land Courts of Original Jurisdictional (Tribunales de Tierras de Jurisdicción Original), they hear in first instance all actions on real property and territorial boundaries.

 Higher administrative courts (Tribunales Superiores Administrativos), and contentious administrative courts of first instance integrate the Administrative Contentious jurisdiction.
 These courts have jurisdiction over disputes filed against decisions, actions and provisions of the central government including administrative, tax, financial and municipal issues.
-Hear and determine in first instance or on appeal the contentious administrative actions that arise from conflicts between the public administration and its officers and civilian employees.
-The decisions of the High Administrative Court have been reported since 1996 on the homepage of the Judicial Power, see under CENDIJD – Jurisprudencia & Legislación – Otras Consultas.
+The courts hear and determine in first instance or on appeal the contentious administrative actions that arise from conflicts between the public administration and its officers and civilian employees.
+The decisions of the High Administrative Court have been reported since 1996 on the homepage of the Judicial Power, see under Servicios – Consultas - TSA.

 The Public Ministry is composed by: The Attorney General of the Republic, which represents the State before the Supreme Court of Justice; General Prosecutors before the Courts of Appeal; the Public Prosecutors who appear before the Courts of First Instance; and Public Attorneys who appear before the ordinary Justices of the Peace Courts.
 The Superior Council of the Public Ministry (Consejo Superior del Ministerio Público) is the main governing body overseeing the operation and functioning of the Public Ministry and exercises disciplinary control over its functionaries and employees.

-In January 26, 2010, the Dominican Republic promulgated a new Constitution (Official Gazette No. 10561).
+On January 26, 2010, the Dominican Republic promulgated a new Constitution (Official Gazette No. 10561).
 Some of the most significant measures introduced by the constitutional reforms included: creation of a Constitutional Court and a Judiciary Council to oversee the performance of the courts; the inclusion of mechanisms of direct democratic participation such as the referendum and plebiscite, and popular legislative initiative.
 This constitutional reform modified once again the reelection possibilities of the President, the president cannot be re-elected for the following constitutional period; the right to life is inviolable from conception until death banning abortion under all circumstances.
 The 2010 Constitution also bans citizenship for children of illegal immigrants; and changes the designation of Secretariats of States by Ministries and municipal trustees (syndics) by mayors.